 God Tests Gideon

-Gideon’s first task was to destroy his father’s altar for Baal and build an altar for the Lord sacrificing a young bull on it.
+Gideon’s first task was to destroy his father’s altar for baal and build an altar for the Lord, sacrificing a young bull on it.
 Gideon did not become the mighty warrior that he was overnight.
 He was still fearful of his relatives.
 So he took ten men and in the middle of the night did what the Lord commanded.
 Quite different from what Moses did when he saw the Golden calf.
-Bearing in mind that Gideon had grown up in a family of Baal worshipers and had only heard of what the Lord had done for his forefathers never actually experiencing it.
-This would have been a difficult task for him.
-God was molding Gideon at his own pace.
+Bearing in mind that Gideon had grown up in a family of baal worshipers and had only heard of what the Lord had done for his forefathers without ever actually experiencing it.
+This would have been a difficult task for him but God was moulding Gideon at his own pace.

 Signs for Gideon

 The main thing that sticks out from Gideon’s characteristics so far is his cowardice.
 There was no way he was going into a battle with the mighty Midianite army without some proof that God would be with him every step of the way.
 So the Angel of the Lord provided the following signs to build up Gideon’s faith.

 - The meat and the unleavened bread that he offered were consumed by fire

 - The wool on the wet threshing floor remained dry